md-faizanahmad/clinic-web-app/README.md

 <p>
 This project is a simple landing page created to introduce a clinic Web Application.
-The page highlights the main features and provides a clear way for visitors to learn about the services and book appointments hassle-free
+The page highlights the main features and provides a clear way for visitors to learn about the services and book appointments hassle-free in mobile
 </p>

 <hr>